Information for Visitors

 To avoid any possible risk of embarrassment, you should know that the cushion-like things found amongst the pews, some on the floor, some hanging from the backs of other pews, are “hassocks” or “kneelers” for the benefit of those who prefer to pray kneeling rather than sitting, but who still want to take good care of their knees.

 You may well find yourself being welcomed by members of the congregation who recognise that you are new to us.
 Don’t feel too bad if you are not greeted before the service, or if people have only a very quick chat with you; some will be preparing for the worship, perhaps because thay have a specific role to play in it.
-In pre-Covid times we should have expected to gather together for tea or coffee in the annexe after a service, but this is currently only happening with the Thursday morning ones, which have relatively few attendees, and hence social distancing is easier to manage.
+We expect to gather together for tea or coffee in the annexe after a service.

 The start of a typical service